Electra-project/contribution-guidelines/_docs/git/edit-commits.md

 order: 3
 ---

 You made a mistake ?
-That's fine since the magic of Git allow you to rectify almost any mistake you made.
+That's fine since the magic of Git allows you to rectify almost any mistake you made.
 Here is how to do it.

 ## Edit the last commit message